antonpegov/my-cool-blog/README.md

 * Typescript v.3 - beacose type safe rules
 * React v.16 - just for fun
-* Redux v.4 - to look serious
+* Redux v.4 - to look more serious
 * Typesafe Actions v.2 - for cleaner redux-related code
-* Webpack v.4 - beacose how to live without it
+* Webpack v.4 - how to live without it?

 ## Future plans:

 * Move markup on Pug and Stylus
 * Finish with category sorting
-* Implement normal backend with Koa and typescript
+* Implement normal backend with Koa and Typescript
 * Add admin part to enter posts
 * Implement user authentication and posts commenting